njagwani/Docker-Jenkins-DevOps/README.md

 In case if you want to completely delete your entire service then enter the command "docker-compose down"

+## STAGE 2

+- Creating Jenkins Job
+- Redirecting Jenkins Job Output
+- Executing a bash script from Jenkins
+- Adding Parameters to your Jenkins Job
+- Creating Jenkins List Parameter with help of script
+- Adding basic logic and boolean parameters to Jenkins Job.

 Lets navigate to Jenkins and create a job.

 Lets click on create new item.